wyskoj/hhg-bot-season-two/README.md

 You'll often see `onGuildMessageReceived`.
 The term `guild` is used by the Discord API to refer to what would be called "servers."

-To complete JDA documentation is [here](https://ci.dv8tion.net/job/JDA/javadoc/).
+The complete JDA documentation is [here](https://ci.dv8tion.net/job/JDA/javadoc/).

 There are several main() functions in the code, allowing you to run different parts of the code when you need them.